Sydney Morning Herald, 18 September 1913:

 With confirmation that workers at the Chalmers Street factory were suffering a mild form of smallpox, the Federal Quarantine Service exercised its powers for the first time and declared an area 15 miles (24 kilometres) from the Sydney GPO to be in quarantine.
 The federal government then billed the state government £9403 19s 10d for the upkeep of those quarantined, a bill the state indignantly refused to pay.

 Those known to have been in contact with a smallpox patient were sent to North Head Quarantine Station and, by January 1914, there had been 1402 admissions and 1037 confirmed cases.
-Sydneysiders’ worst fears were confirmed when the Herald reported that five ‘patients in a contagious state’ had escaped over a six-metre-high wall and ‘visited several business places and pleasure resorts, and had, in fact, mixed freely with the usual crowd to be found in Manly on a Saturday night’.
+Sydneysiders’ worst fears were confirmed when the Herald reported that five ‘patients in a contagious state’ had escaped over a 6-metre-high wall and ‘visited several business places and pleasure resorts, and had, in fact, mixed freely with the usual crowd to be found in Manly on a Saturday night’.

 It was fortunate the strain of smallpox was an extremely mild one.
-There was only one fatality, the tragic case of ‘MM’, aged 29, who died two-and-a-half hours after delivering a healthy baby boy.
+There was only one fatality, the tragic case of ‘MM’, aged 29, who died 2-and-a-half hours after delivering a healthy baby boy.
 She had previously lost three babies, all delivered stillborn at full term.
 The outbreak was particularly dangerous for pregnant women, and there were a number of miscarriages.

 Quarantine restrictions largely contained the outbreak to New South Wales, where cases occurred until 1917.
 The North Head Quarantine Station remained under the control of the Australian Government until 1984, when objects relating to all periods of its history became part of the National Historical Collection at the National Museum of Australia.